zenna/zenna.github.io/workwithme/index.md

 - Strong coding ability. esp.
 Julia, Python, C++, ML-family
 - Comfortable digesting research e.g. from PLDI, POPL, NeurIPS or ICML
 - Good software engineering practices
 - Able to progress with high degree of autonomy, and under uncertainty

 To apply, please write to <zt2297@columbia.edu>

+# (PT) Research Assistant
+I'm looking for a talented part-time research assistant.

+This position is ideal for someone eager to get involved in an exciting research environment on some of the most exciting research topics.

+You'll work largely with me but will be part of broader research at Columbia, specifically the Zuckerman Brain Mind Behaviour Institute and the Data Science Institute.

+### __Role:__
+Your time will be split between helping existing research within the group, pursuing your own research, helping to write grant proposals, and various kinds of administrative work.

+### __Preferred Qualifications:__
+I will consider all candidates, but the larger the subset of the following, the better.

+- Strong writing ability, especially in synthesizing and explaining technical topics
+- Fast and efficient writing and editing ability
+- Comfortable digesting academic research papers
+- Interest or have done work in  probabilistic programming, causal inference, program synthesis and machine learning or related areas
+- Technical expertise, broadly in mathematics and programming.
+- Able to progress with high degree of autonomy, and under uncertainty

+To apply, please write to <zt2297@columbia.edu>